rfperuch/bgpscanner/README.md

 Note that BGP Scanner requires the Isolario [isocore](https://gitlab.com/Isolario/isocore.git) BGP and MRT library to build and run.
-This dependency is fetched and built automatically by Meson in case they are not already available in your system.
+This dependency is fetched and built automatically by Meson in case it is not already available in your system.

 In case you want to build the *release* configuration of BGP Scanner, just enable the *release* build type, like this: